George Washington High School (San Francisco)

-George Washington High School (colloquially GWHS or Washington High School) is a public high school located in the Richmond District on the West Side of San Francisco, California.
+George Washington High School (colloquially GWHS, Wash or Washington High School) is a public high school located in the Richmond District on the West Side of San Francisco, California.
 The campus occupies the highest ground in the neighborhood, south of Geary Boulevard between 30th and 32nd Avenues, with a sweeping view of the Golden Gate Bridge from the athletic fields.
 Presidio Middle School, also a public school, is located kitty-corner to the campus.

 The school was opened in 1936.
 Its lobby is decorated with 13 murals in "buon fresco" style by Victor Arnautoff, a student of Diego Rivera, that were commissioned by the Works Progress Administration's Federal Art Project as part of Franklin Delano Roosevelt's New Deal projects for public buildings.
 Titled Life of Washington, the murals depict scenes from the life of George Washington.
 Intended to teach students about the realities of history, they include representations of Black slaves and white indentured servants on Washington's estate and, in a panel criticizing the notion of Manifest Destiny, a depiction of a prostrate Native American.
 The San Francisco Board of Education voted in 2019 to remove the murals as offensive.
 After protests, the school board's resolution was ruled unlawful in 2021 and was rescinded in 2022.